joshminton/Advent-Devotionals/README.md

 Time spent on project: ~17 hours.

 ### Instructions:
-The Android project can be downloaded and run that way, or the APK can be downloaded and installed on an Android device (I think --
+The Android project can be downloaded and run that way, or the APK can be downloaded and installed on an Android device (I think -- not been able to access other Android devices to check this)